Mountchicken/Union14M/README.md

 - If you want to evaluate MAERec on benchmarks, check [evaluation](docs/finetune.md/#3-evaluate-maerec-on-union14m-benchmarks)

 ### 5.4.
 Inferencing
-- If you want to inferencing MAERec on your raw pictures, check [inferencing](docs/inferencing.md)
+- If you want to inferencing MAERec on your raw pictures, check [inferencing](docs/inference.md)

-### 5.4.
-ONNX Conversion
+### 5.5.
+ONNX Export

 ## 6. QAs